Wheaton Office | St. Charles Office

 The most common types of employment discrimination are gender discrimination and racial discrimination.
 Our attorneys at Mirabella, Kincaid, Frederick & Mirabella, LLC have handled many other types of discrimination claims, including cases involving age, religion, disability status, and national origin.
-There are many ways an employment discrimination case can be filed, and a number of applicable statutes, depending on exactly what happened to you.
+There are many ways an employment discrimination case can be filed, and a number of different statutes may apply, depending on exactly what happened to you.
 Contact an experienced employment discrimination attorney at our firm to learn more about filing an employment discrimination claim or lawsuit.

 What Is Employment Discrimination?